AndreaNardinocchi/placemark/README.md

 ```

 A category can also be deleted if needed.

-Once the user is ready, they can click on the 'folder' icon and start addig placemarks.
+Once the user is ready, they can click on the 'folder' icon and start adding placemarks.

-The dashboard view is routed va the below lines in **web-routes.js**:
+The dashboard view is routed via the below lines in **web-routes.js**:

 ```
 { method: "GET", path: "/dashboard", config: dashboardController.index },